13retonnian/cpnt262-final-project/README.md

 - couldn't figure out how to get query argument from address bar for item.html but found it on namor.
 - had to change heroku github from fork to main.
 - didn't put form options inside select opener and closer took a while to figure out.
+- kept getting CORS error.
+- kept getting header error.
+Fixed it by removing the send after a redirect.

 ### Reference